Skip to main content

 Practically speaking, I ask lots of questions, put cases forward, and ask the students to break into small groups.
 For example, I will introduce a fact pattern and have the students convene in groups of 5–6 to discuss the issues, the applicable theoretical principles, and practical solutions.
 Lawyers and non-lawyers contribute to the debate and it’s fun to see what they come up with.
 We encourage participation and we expect our students to be involved, challenge each other, and challenge the professor.

-Recently, I had a student in class who had a lot of knowledge of international labour law who was far more involved in the ILO than me.
+Recently, I had a student in class who had a lot of knowledge of international labour law and was far more involved in the ILO than me.
 She was able to post recent reports and documents for the class to review.
 One of the key aspects of a graduate program is what you learn from your peers!

 How would you describe the relationship between lawyers and non-legal professionals in the program?